rakshi001/rakshi001/README.md

 CS Student with a strong focus on building robust full-stack applications and AI-driven solutions.

-Experienced in developing scalable web systems, integrating machine learning workflows, and applying DevOps principles for efficient deployment.
+Trying to build scalable web systems, integrating machine learning workflows, and applying DevOps principles for efficient deployment.

 🐦 [@rakshith_twt](https://twitter.com/rakshith_twt) —  building, learning, and open to meaningful conversations.